 I get it, you want to be polite.
 But you see how that also ISN’T polite?
 But you want to say thanks, right?
 Well, let’s keep chatting then…

 When And How To Do The Irish Goodbye

-There’s definitely a time and place for an Irish Goodbye.
-Use your best judgment, but keep it in mind that larger parties shouldn’t require you to track down the host to say goodbye.
+There’s definitely a time and place for an Irish Goodbye, or leaving a party without saying goodbye.
+Use your best judgment, but keep in mind that larger parties shouldn’t require you to track down the host to say goodbye.

 Do NOT, I repeat, do NOT leave a small, intimate dinner party without saying goodbye.
 This rule really only applies to large parties and gatherings.
 If you’re going to someone’s home for dinner, definitely say thanks before heading out.
 The host won’t spend 2 hours saying goodbye to their guests.
 And honestly, a party that small usually means most people are leaving around the same time.